Wuyuan and Jingdezhen, Jiangxi Province (4 days)

 Wuyuan County, Jiangxi Province

 Located east of Jingdezhen in Jiangxi Province, Wuyuan County is home to many small villages scattered among the streams and forested hills.
 It is a bucolic and tranquil area, and difficult to reach by public transport.
 In recent times it has become a popular tourist destination, but we plan to head for less busy areas while still making sure to take in the key highlights.
-Huijie did a scouting trip here late last year, and she has reorganised the itinerary to make sure we will be able to visit all her favourite spots—old favourites, and new favourites!
+Huijie did a scouting trip here in late 2020, and she has reorganised the itinerary to make sure we will be able to visit all her favourite spots—old favourites, and new favourites!

 Villages and ancient architecture